How to Improve the Speed of Your PrestaShop Store

 Enable and configure PrestaShop cache

-In the admin panel go to Advanced Parameters → Performance.
-Enable Smarty cache with “File” mode and enable the option to compile when templates are updated.
+In the administration panel go to Advanced Parameters → Performance.
+Enable Smarty cache with “File” mode and enable the compilation option when updating templates.
 If your server supports Redis or Memcached, configure them here for superior performance.

 Optimize and compress your images